VACTERL Association: Zuri’s Story

 CHOP’s Cardiac Center makes history when Dr. Katsuhide Maeda implants a MASA polymeric pulmonary valve in a patient’s heart to treat congenital heart defects.

-Hugh was diagnosed with congenital diaphragmatic hernia (CDH) in utero.
-His parents traveled to the Center for Fetal Diagnosis and Treatment at Children’s Hospital of Philadelphia (CHOP), which has treated more CDH cases than any hospital in the world.
-Hugh is now a healthy 10-year-old who proudly claims Philly as his hometown, and the Eagles as his favorite team.
+Hugh was diagnosed with congenital diaphragmatic hernia (CDH) in utero and received care at the Center for Fetal Diagnosis and Treatment at Children’s Hospital of Philadelphia (CHOP), which has treated more CDH cases than any hospital in the world.

 Stephanos was diagnosed with a congenital heart defect in utero and had three surgeries before he turned 3.
 Thanks to the Fetal Heart Program at Children’s Hospital of Philadelphia, Stephanos is now a 6-year-old who loves Legos and sports, and swings a mean golf club.